Vulnerability Speaker Series

 These free seminars are designed for leaders, managers and staff of organisations who provide activities and services for children and young people.
 Participants will be provided with information, resources and opportunities to reflect on the key considerations in developing and maintaining an organisation culture that is child-focused, respectful and accountable.

-Register to attend the following seminar:
+Register to attend the following seminars:

 Seminars provided by the Commissioner are highly sought after so please do not register for a seminar unless you are certain you will be attending on the day.